langchain-ai/langsmith-self-hosted-reference-aws/WALKTHROUGH.md

 - ClickHouse endpoint/user/password (or in-cluster config)
 - S3 bucket name and region

-### 4.2 Store Secrets (Do Not Put in Git)
+### 4.2 Store Secrets Securely

+**Critical:** Never commit passwords, API keys, or other secrets to version control.

-Preferred: AWS Secrets Manager + External Secrets integration.
+**Recommended approach:** Use AWS Secrets Manager with External Secrets Operator to automatically sync secrets into Kubernetes.

-At minimum for P0 enablement:
+**Minimum requirement:**
-- Keep secrets out of repo
+- Keep all secrets out of your git repository
-- Inject into Kubernetes securely (ExternalSecrets/CSI/secure env)

-**Stop condition:** Never commit passwords or secrets into `values.yaml` or version control.
-Use a secrets management solution instead.
+- Use a secrets management solution (AWS Secrets Manager, HashiCorp Vault, etc.)
+- Inject secrets into Kubernetes securely using External Secrets, CSI driver, or secure environment variable injection

+> **Security reminder:** If secrets end up in your git history, they can be exposed.
+Always use a proper secrets management solution.

 ---